Scott Hall: New World Order (1996–1998)

 Hall's first appearance on the WCW television show after leaving WWF was an unannounced promo on May 27, 1996, appearing from the crowd in street clothes and claimed to be "an outsider".
 On June 10, he was joined by Kevin Nash.
 They stated they were undertaking a hostile takeover of WCW, then slammed interviewer Eric Bischoff through the commentator's table.
 The angle paralleled the real-life competition between WCW and the WWF.
 At Bash at the Beach, Nash and Hall (now known as The Outsiders) challenged Sting, Lex Luger, and Randy Savage to a six-man tag team match, saying they had a mystery partner.
 That partner turned out to be Hulk Hogan, and the three formed the New World Order (nWo).
 The stable stormed WCW, recruiting such stars as Syxx (formerly 1-2-3 Kid) and The Giant.

 The Outsiders closed out 1996 with a victory over Sting and Lex Luger at Hog Wild, and a WarGames match win at Fall Brawl.
 They defeated Harlem Heat at Halloween Havoc for their first WCW World Tag Team Championship.
 They successfully defended the title against The Nasty Boys and The Faces of Fear in a three-way match at World War 3, and then again defeated The Faces of Fear at Starrcade.
 They lost the title to The Steiner Brothers at Souled Out, but two days later Eric Bischoff returned the title due to the fact that the referee was not the official referee for the match.
 The Outsiders held the World Tag Team Championship from February 24, 1997, to October 13, 1997, often facing The Steiner Brothers, Lex Luger and The Giant, and combinations of The Four Horsemen.
 In May 1997, Hall and Nash teamed with Masahiro Chono to defeat the Steiner Brothers and Keiji Mutoh at New Japan Pro-Wrestling (NJPW)'s Strong Style Evolution in the Osaka Dome.

+In late March 1997, Hall failed a drug test and was forced into a rehab and was written off television for a month which forced him to miss Spring Stampede, Hall came back on the April 21st edition of Monday Nitro.